Anish Giri: 2023

+At the 2023 Dutch championship, Giri claimed his 5th championship title by defeating Jorden van Foreest in rapid tiebreaks following draws in the classical portion of the match.

+At the Chess World Cup 2023, the 5th seeded Giri was upset by the 69th seeded Nijat Abasov in the third round in tiebreaks.
+He had defeated Arseniy Nesterov in the second round in tiebreaks, and he had a tie in the first round.

+2024

+Anish Giri finished joint first place in the Tata Steel tournament with 8.5 points from 13 games (5 wins, 7 draws, 1 loss) but lost to the eventual runner-up Gukesh D in the tiebreaker semifinals.

+Giri then took part in the returning Shenzhen Masters, which he had won in 2019, but finished 7th out of 8 players with 2.5/7, losing 3 games and winning one against GM Vladislav Artemiev in round 1, thus losing 17 rating points and dropping out of the Top 10.

+2025

+Anish Giri finished at joint 5th place in the Tata Steel Chess Tournament 2025, scoring 7 points from 13 games (2 wins, 1 loss and 10 draws).
+He finished 2nd in Prague International Chess Festival 2025.

+In April 2025, Giri was announced as the first chess player to be signed by European esports organization Team Secret.
+As part of the deal, Giri will represent the organization during the Champions Chess Tour 2025.

+In May 2025, Giri won clear first place in the Sharjah Masters tournament with a score of 7/9.

+In September 2025, Giri won outright first place in the Grand Swiss Tournament in Samarkand, Uzbekistan with a score of 8 out of 11 points, qualifying for the FIDE Candidates Tournament 2026.

 Team chess

 Chess Olympiads

-Giri has represented the Netherlands at five Chess Olympiads earning three individual bronze medals and scoring a total of 28,5 points from 40 games(+19-2=19).
+Giri has represented the Netherlands at six Chess Olympiads earning three individual bronze medals and scoring a total of 35 points from 49 games(+23-2=24).

 Other team results

 Giri has also competed in a World Team Championship, two European Team Championships and a World Cities Championship, earning a team gold medal in the World Cities Championship:

 Giri has played for numerous clubs in team tournaments including SK Turm Emsdetten since 2008 in the Chess Bundesliga, HSG (Hilversum Chess Society), the Delftsche SchaakClub (Delft Chess Club), HMC Calder and En Passant.
 He used to play in Spanish league for chess club Sestao Naturgas Energia.
 He used to play in the French league (TOP-16) for l'Echiquier Châlonnais and Russian league for SHSM-64 (Moscow).
 He has participated and won the prestigious European Club Cup with Azeri SOCAR and Russian Siberia.

 Playing style

 Giri's playstyle has been described as "solid and conservative" in chess terms.
 This makes him very difficult to defeat, but also leads to him often losing the chance to convert an advantage into a victory.
-Nonetheless his peers acknowledge his strengths as a player, with Grandmaster Arkadij Naiditsch stating that beating world champion Magnus Carlsen is easier than beating Giri.
+Nonetheless his peers acknowledge his strengths as a player, with Grandmaster Arkadij Naiditsch opining that beating Magnus Carlsen is easier than beating Giri.